-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
-If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.
+PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
 This course provides students information about working with diverse families and communities.
 Students will be introduced to family and community settings, the importance of relationships with children, and the pressing needs of today's society.
 Students will study practice techniques for developing these important relationships and effective communication skills.

 CHD 215.
 SUPERVISED PRACTICAL EXPERIENCE IN CHILD DEVELOPMENT.
 3 hrs.

+PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
 This course provides a minimum of 90 hours of hands-on, supervised experience in an approved program for young children.
 Students will develop a portfolio documenting experiences gained during this course.
 Students must have permission of the Department Chair.